Rimagination/sola/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-# The goal of `sola` is to provide tools for solar resource assessment and utilization.
-This package implements the function of calculating solar radiation based on sunshine hours, latitude, and other related parameters.
-Compared with other existing packages, the main advantage of `sola` is the use of vectorization operations, allowing for efficient calculation of large datasets.
-In addition, the functions of this package are constantly being enriched to meet the relevant functions required for solar energy resource assessment.

 The goal of `sola` is to provide tools for solar resource assessment and utilization.
 The package implements functions for calculating solar radiation based on sunshine hours, latitude, and other related